 As I contemplated the design of the stool I remembered seeing an interesting example in an article by a professional Windsor chair maker, instructor, and author named Michael Dunbar, and decided it would be just the ticket.
 Of course, true to my pragmatic contrarianistic principles, I modified the design to fit my needs, tools, and peculiar sense of beauty.

 I do not own, have never owned, and do not want to own a wood lathe, so I didn’t even consider attempting the elegant turnings that beautify every component of Mr. Dunbar’s stools.
-Being a contrary sort of fellow, I decided that instead of trying to imitate his lathe-work, I would design my stool so that not a single piece of it could possibly be produced on a lathe, not even by mistake.
+Being a contrary sort of fellow, I decided that instead of trying to imitate his lathe-work, I would design my stool to only slightly mimic the outward profiles of traditional turnings, but so that not a single piece of it could possibly be produced on a lathe, not even by mistake.
 And since I didn’t have any stationary power tools with me on the island, the design ensures the final shapes could not have been made on a tablesaw, bandsaw or shaper.
 Every component is shaped entirely by hand, no exceptions.
 How’s that for pragmatic contrarianism?

 The legs are designed similar to the birdcage style seen in Mr. Dunbar’s simplest design except for being octagonal.
 I am fond of the birdcage style, enough so that I commissioned a dining room set in cherry wood from an Amish furniture maker back when we lived in Ohio.
 In this case, however, the legs all have different dimensions, thinner in some places and fatter in others.
 No rounded swells, but closer in appearance to irregular octagonal bamboo segments.
 None of the curves between segments are uniform.
 The picture does not do justice to the artistically (ツ) chaotic angles and uneven surfaces.